Shel Silverstein: Death

-On May 10, 1999, Silverstein died at age 68 of a heart attack at home in Key West, Florida.
+On May 10, 1999, Silverstein died at age 68 of heart failure, at his home in Key West, Florida.
+He had suffered from coronary artery disease and previously suffered two heart attacks.
 He was buried at Westlawn Cemetery in Norridge, Illinois.

 Awards

 Silverstein's song "A Boy Named Sue" won a 1970 Grammy.
 He was nominated for an Academy Award and a Golden Globe Award for his song "I'm Checkin' Out" from the film Postcards from the Edge.

 Together with longtime friend and producer Ron Haffkine, Silverstein released "Where the Sidewalk Ends" on cassette in 1983, and as an LP phonograph record in 1984, winning the 1984 Grammy Award for Best Recording For Children.

 Silverstein was posthumously inducted into the Nashville Songwriters Hall of Fame in 2002.
 Silverstein was inducted into the Chicago Literary Hall of Fame in 2014.